jazzsequence/museum-core/readme.txt

 = Version 1.1.1 =

 * wraps all functions in `if (!function_exists())` checks (for building child themes)
+* adds language_attributes() to ie conditional classes
+* added an option to hide the site title (so you can use the header image by itself, instead)

 = Version 1.1 =